 Remember that recovering from all disasters is a marathon, not a sprint.
 If and when baby carriers become a donation need, organizations will definitely get the word out to the public.
 In the meantime, hang on to that carrier that you wanted to donate, and see if there’s a more pressing donation need you can contribute to.

 A few articles of interest about frontline needs:

 Q. I don’t have a carrier, I still need to transport my baby/child/injured person.
 Advice?

 A. Emergency babywearing options are plentiful.
 In a pinch, simple fabric, tablecloths, sheets, scarves, blankets, towels, belts or straps can absolutely be turned into a carrier.
 Educators may also wish to brush up on their emergency babywearing techniques, as helping survivors tweak the supplies they have on hand into a carrier is a practical, hands-on service in a disaster.

-The following links provide some creative options for wearing with what you have on hand:
+The following link provides some creative options for wearing with what you have on hand: